 ISLAMABAD: Pakistan’s Minister for Interior Mohsin Naqvi said on Monday that preparations for the second round of talks in Islamabad have been completed and foolproof security arrangements have been made for foreign delegations, according to the ministry.

-He made these remarks during a meeting with Iran’s Ambassador to Pakistan Dr Reza Amiri Moghadam, in Islamabad.
+He made these remarks during a meeting in Islamabad with Iran’s Ambassador to Pakistan, Dr Reza Amiri Moghadam.

-During the meeting, both sides emphasized the need for a sustainable solution through diplomatic and negotiation channels to reduce regional tensions.
+During the meeting, both sides emphasized the need for a sustainable solution through diplomatic channels and negotiations to reduce regional tensions.

 Naqvi also briefed the Iranian envoy about his recent visit to Iran and reaffirmed Pakistan’s commitment to supporting peace and stability in the region.